 Our dining room used to be a room that we used only on holidays.
-Now that it’s been redone and it’s lighter, brighter and more comfortable, we use it all of the time!
-Our drapes are the Silk Taffeta Pavilion Stripe from Restoration Hardware and they are on sale right now!
+Now that it’s been redone and it’s lighter, brighter, and more comfortable, we use it all of the time!

 I love my Pottery Barn table and chairs because it seats ten!
 I always keep it set for eight and store the other two chairs under the side windows.
 The light wood on our table really lends to a more casual and relaxed feel in our dining room.

-The sideboard (similar here) is was bought this past spring and I can’t tell you how much I love the additional storage.
-I keep all of the items that I use to set the table in here.
+The sideboard (similar here) is was bought that spring and I can’t tell you how much I love the additional storage.
+I keep all of the items that I use to set the table here.
 It’s so convenient to have everything so close and makes setting the table so much easier.

-The china is Johnson Bros Rose Chintz and it is available here.
+The china is Johnson Bros Rose Chintz.
 If you read one of my previous posts, you might remember I have a slight problem collecting china.
-I have collected a lot of it.
+I have collected a lot of china over the years.
 And I mean a lot!
-I also have a small collection of depression glasses.
+I also have a small collection of depression glass.
 I bought these peach glasses at Brimfield many, many years ago!
 The polka dot water glasses were purchased at K-Mart back when they sold exclusively the Martha Stewart homewares products.

-These small black and white appetizer plates are made by Rae Dunn and they can be found at Curtis Creation.
+These small black and white appetizer plates are made by Rae Dunn.
 The placemats are from Ikea!
 Aren’t these great for summer styling?